 These are different features present in certain headphones which make the overall experience of using the headphone better.
 Some features can come in very handy like the ability to mute the microphone by rotating the mic capsule etc.

 Top 11 Best Open Back Headphones for Gaming

 1. AKG K712 Pro

 Kicking off the list and at the first spot is AKG K712 pro which has accumulated great praise from the community.
-This open-back headphones outperform other headphones and have certain traits that make it fantastic for gaming.
+These open-back headphones outperform other headphones and have certain traits that make it fantastic for gaming.

 Starting with the build quality.
 The construction is mainly plastic with metal insert for the headband.
 Due to this plastic construction, this headphone is very lightweight.
 The headphone overall adequately solid and sturdy with little creaks.
 The earpad material is velour which is very comfortable for long listening sessions.
 A suspended soft leather headband is incorporated to further increase the comfort of the headphone.